open-alchemy/Package/database/README.md

 - create or update a spec record for a user,
 - get the latest version of a spec for a user,
 - list all specs for a user,
+- retrieve a particular spec for a user,
 - delete a particular spec for a user,
 - list all versions of a spec for a user and
 - delete all specs for a user.